irishmaiden18/4a-auth-hash-salt/readme.md

 measureCostFactorTime();
 ```

-The developer community generally recommends that Cost Factor be increased every 1-2 years.
+The cost factor should be periodically increased as hardware gets faster, based on acceptable login performance.
 The reason is that, although it makes login/signup take an extra half second or so, that intentional slowdown of `bcrypt` is a _feature_, not a bug, and is, in fact, the big revolution that `bcrypt` brought to password encryption.

 A slower encryption algorithm is actually more secure, as it means that for an attacker to decrypt a database full of passwords, they'll need to spend more compute power and time than is feasible, as long as the algorithm takes enough time for each password on the attacker's hardware.
 Since hardware gets continuously more powerful, the algorithm must be slowed periodically as well to keep up with the hardware's ability to decrypt passwords faster and faster.
 In fact, you may have a computer significantly faster than the one this code was originally written on, so you may want to adjust the end point of the loop to get the full slowdown effect!